MirrorTree-MC/MirrorTree/README.md

 ```

 > [!NOTE]
-> Given that [Hexo](https://hexo.io/) has its own specific file structure when deploying a website, you may refer to the `pbulic` folder in the root directory as a reference while using internal links, which is the actual root directory of the internal links.
+> Given that [Hexo](https://hexo.io/) has its own specific file structure as deploying a website, you may refer to the `pbulic` folder in the root directory as a reference while using internal links, which is the actual root directory of the internal links.

 ### Documentation Norm

 The documentation should be clear and concise in order that problem dealing can be more efficient.
 You may follow the github markdown syntax when writing a document.
 Note that we use `###` as the top level heading in markdown posts, and that to insert a space between Chinese and English words is strongly recommended.

 > [!TIP]
-> Trick-playing is recommended when writing a document, which means your expressions needn't be that *wikism*.
+> Trick-playing is recommended when writing a document, indicating your expressions needn't be that *wikism*.

 ### Git Norm